How to Dehydrate Cilantro – Dehydrating Cilantro, A Step-by-Step Guide

 These inexpensive Nesco 13.5-inch fruit roll sheet inserts come in 2 to a pack.
 You’re going to need one for each dehydrator tray and maybe a few extra.
 They are perfect for making fruit rolls, drying sauces & soups, and catching drips to make cleanup easy.
 The no-spill lip allows you to dry liquids and semi-liquids like fruits, sauces, soups, and gelatins.
 They do stain when drying tomato products, but no worries.

-We will use the removable fruit roll sheet inserts on our Nesco FD-61 and FD75A food dehydrator.
+We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
 They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
-Check them out here.
+Check out other Nesco food dehydrator products here.

 Step 3.
 Dehydrating the Cilantro